-• Provide convenient day and evening academic programming for students.

-- Provide local customized training services to business and industry located within the KCC district. - Take a leadership role in working with local K-12 schools to improve the percentage of students going on to post-secondary courses. - Form partnerships in order to collaborate on joint educational and community-based programming. - Provide consistent, high quality, electronically mediated instruction at all campus centers.
+- Provide convenient day and evening academic programming for students. - Provide local customized training services to business and industry located within the KCC district. - Take a leadership role in working with local K-12 schools to improve the percentage of students going on to post-secondary courses. - Form partnerships in order to collaborate on joint educational and community-based programming. - Provide consistent, high quality, electronically mediated instruction at all campus centers.

-To meet these goals, two recent expansions of regional education were initiated.
+To meet these goals, expansions of regional education were initiated.
 In 2014, the College completed an expansion of the Eastern Academic Center (EAC) to support the continued growth of the Marshall Opportunity School, a joint venture with the Marshall Public Schools.
 This innovative program features co-located high school and college programming for high school students, while also serving traditional KCC students.
 This has resulted in increased enrollment at this Center.
+More recently, the institution has invested in creating more opportunities for career and technical education opportunities at the EAC with the goal of beginning classes in fall 2021.

 In Fall 2015, Kellogg Community College worked with Quincy High School to form the Quincy Early College in Branch County.
 This State-endorsed early college was the first of such a venture at one of our out-of-district regional centers.
-Since that time, high schools in the College's service area including Battle Creek Central, Bellevue, Branch County, the Calhoun Area Career Center, Coldwater, Delton Kellogg, Eastern Calhoun Early College (Marshall), Gull Lake, Harper Creek, Hastings, Homer, Lakeview, Pansophia, Pennfield, and Union City have been approved for or are currently running an Early College program.
+Since that time, high schools in the College's service area including Battle Creek Central, Bellevue, Branch County (includes Bronson, Coldwater, Pansophia, and Quincy), the Calhoun Area Career Center, Delton Kellogg, Eastern Calhoun Early College (Marshall), Gull Lake, Harper Creek, Hastings, Homer, Lakeview, Pennfield, and Union City have been approved for or are currently running an Early College program.